MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 ### Admin site list

-Enterprise customers can create "Allow" or "Deny" lists to turn security on or off for sites they specify.
+Enterprise customers can create "Allow" or "Deny" lists to turn security on or off for specified sites.
 Admins can configure this security feature using Group Policy settings.
 For a complete list of policies, see the [Microsoft Edge browser policy documentation](/deployedge/microsoft-edge-policies).

 ## User experience with enhanced security